Adaptive Multiple Importance Sampling: Convergence issues and tuning

-In the population genetics' paradigm, \cite{siren:marttinen:corander:2010} proposed an original Bayesian method for inferring population histories from unlinked single-nucleotide polymorphism.
-It is used an approximation to the neutral Wright-Fisher diffusion to model random fluctuations in allele frequencies.
-For inferences about the tree topology, the posterior distribution should be marginalised over a drift parameter.
-In order to avoid this difficult problem, the authors used the AMIS algorithm.
-For $K$ populations, the drift parameter is a positive vector of dimension $2K-2$.
-They used a product of independent Beta distributions, as initial importance distribution ($Q_0$), then the remaining importance distributions ($q_t,\quad t=1,\ldots,T$) are defined as multivariate Student's distributions whose parameters are adapted at fixed interval.
+For instance, in the area of population genetics, \cite{siren:marttinen:corander:2010} proposed an original Bayesian method for inferring population histories from unlinked single-nucleotide polymorphism.
+It is used on an approximation to the neutral Wright-Fisher diffusion that models random fluctuations in allele frequencies.
+Inference about the tree topology imply that the posterior distribution be marginalized over a drift parameter, which, for $K$ populations, is a positive vector of dimension $2K-2$. \cite{siren:marttinen:corander:2010} circumvented this difficulty by resorting to the AMIS algorithm.
+They used a product of independent Beta distributions as the initial importance distribution ($Q_0$), then the following importance distributions ($q_t,\quad t=1,\ldots,T$) were defined as multivariate Student's distributions whose parameters are adapted at fixed interval.
 In their tests, they chose $N_0=\sum_{t=0}^T N_t/2$ and $T=10-200$ depending on $\sum_{t=0}^T N_t$.
 Typically, for simulated datasets where $K=5$, they used $T=200$ and $N_t=50$ and, for an analysis of human data where $K=7$, they computed the posterior probability of two topologies with $\sum_{t=0}^T N_t=30,000$.